ParikhCode/Farm-Bot/README.md

 ## Installation

-- Visit [Conda.io] (https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install the virtual environment
+- Visit this link to install the Conda virtual environment: https://conda.io/projects/conda/en/latest/user-guide/install/index.html
 - Make sure you have PYTHON 3.6 installed in your Conda virtual environment
 - Inside your virtual environment, install these packages using **pip install (package_name)**:
   - numpy